-Rahchamani became at least the fifth high-profile casualty of the coronavirus outbreak in Iran where over 7,000 infections have been reported and 237 deaths confirmed.
+Rahchamani became at least the fifth high-profile casualty of the coronavirus outbreak in Iran, where over 7,000 infections have been reported and 237 deaths confirmed.
 However, as more and more political figures succumb to the virus, critics of the regime continue to claim that the real death toll is much higher than is being reported.

 Iran’s coronavirus death toll is still just a fraction of the more than 3,000 people who have died in China, but it has suffered many more high-profile deaths than any other country:

-- Farzad Tazari, the former deputy of the highly influential Revolutionary Guard Corp’s political department, died on Monday.
+- Farzad Tazari, the former deputy of the highly influential Revolutionary Guard Corp’s political department, died Monday.

-- Fatemeh Rahbar, 55, a conservative lawmaker from the capital Tehran who was elected to Iran’s parliament for the first time just last month, died on Saturday.
+- Fatemeh Rahbar, 55, a conservative lawmaker from the capital Tehran who was elected to Iran’s Parliament for the first time just last month, died on Saturday.

 - Hossein Sheikholeslam, 68, a former deputy foreign minister who took part in the 1979 U.S. embassy hostage crisis, died on Friday.